ccicconetti/etsimec/README.md

 brew install grpc protobuf cpprestsdk boost glog
 ```

 On Linux this is a bit more complicated.
 A script that downloads and installs all dependencies can be found in the repo, which assumes that you are using `Ubuntu 18.04 (Bionic)`.
-Note that the script requires root privileges, it will change the system default CMake version to 3.16.1, and it will install headers and libraries in the system path `/usr/local`.
+Note that the script requires root privileges, it will change the system default CMake version and it will install headers and libraries in the system path `/usr/local`.
 To run it just hit (from within the cloned `etsimec` repository):

 ```
 [sudo] utils/build_deps.sh